French Silk Pie

 - 1/2 tsp vanilla

-Place the heavy cream, powdered sugar, and vanilla in the bowl of your stand mixer.
-Using teh whisk attachment beats until stiff peaks form.
-Spread the whipped topping over the pie.
-Garnish with chocolate shavings if so desired.
-Serve.
+- Place the heavy cream, powdered sugar, and vanilla in the bowl of your stand mixer.
+Using the whisk attachment beats until stiff peaks form.
+Spread the whipped topping over the chilled pie.
+Garnish with chocolate curls.